EPA STANDARD: EVERYTHING YOU NEED TO KNOW

 Do I have to change my appliance?

-If you live in the United States, British Columbia, Quebec, Ontario, Nova Scotia, New Brunswick or Newfoundland, EPA certified appliances (or CSAB415.1-10, the Canadian standard) are mandatory.
+Everywhere in the United States and Canada, with the exception of New-Brunswick, Prince-Edward Island and the Northwest Territories, EPA certified appliances (or CSAB415.1-10, the Canadian standard) are mandatory.
 Exceptions exist, especially for decorative wood burning fireplaces, wood cook stoves or camp stoves.
 Each municipality may require that the devices installed on its territory comply with the EPA standard or meets more stringent standards as is the case for the city of Montreal, even if the province does not require it.
-It is therefore important to refer to your municipality for the current regulation, as well as to check whether a subsidy program for replacement is available to citizens.
+It is therefore important to refer to your municipality for the current regulation, as well as to check whether a subsidy program for the replacement of old appliances is available to citizens.

 In almost 100% of cases, municipalities do not require the replacement of existing appliances, but require that all new installations comply with the new regulations.
 There are exceptions, however, including the city of Montreal, where this acquired right is not applicable.
-After first announcing a complete ban on wood burning appliances, the city retracted and finally established a regulation in October 2018, which stipulates that all wood burning appliances used on its territory must emit 2.5 g/h or less.
+After first announcing a complete ban on wood burning appliances, the city retracted and finally established a regulation in October 2018, which stipulates that all wood burning appliances used on its territory must emit 2.5 g/h or less when tested to EPA or CSAB415.1-10.
 Therefore, existing appliances on the territory of the city of Montreal that emit more than 2.5 g/h must be replaced or condemned.

 How much g/h does my appliance emit?

-If you already own a wood-burning appliance and wish to verify the number of g/h it emits, refer to your appliance’s certification plate.
+If you already own a wood-burning appliance and wish to verify the number of g/h it emits, refer to your appliance’s certification label.
 It is located at the back of the appliance in the case of a freestanding stove, or on the side of the appliance behind the unit’s faceplate in the case of an insert.
-You can also look at the user manual (available in the Parts section of our website) or directly in the product page of our website if it is a recent appliance.
+If the appliance’s emissions do not appear on the unit’s certification label (as it is often the case), you can also look at the owner's manual (available in the Manuals directory) or directly in the product page of our website if it is a recent appliance.

 The standard at Osburn